An email dies the minute it is sent – are you sure?

 - Use Google keyword planner to find keywords relevant to the theme of your content.

 - Pick one primary keyword, and two or three long tail keywords and subtly insert them in your content.

 Infusing an SEO strategy with your email marketing will not only help you increase your engagement rates but, will also provide you the attention you deserve.
-But like all good things, you need a bit of patience and lot of proficiency.
+But like all good things, you need a bit of patience and a lot of proficiency

 Make it a habit of writing an email content which is SEO friendly, it doesn’t matter if it is public or in your inbox.
 Ultimately, it will help you strengthen your email marketing and your SEO strategy – that’s killing two birds with one stone.